Countering federal violence with neighborly love

 e-newsletter

-In recent days, United Methodists have joined with thousands in prayer vigils and peaceful protests across the U.S. after two incidents that saw federal agents open fire in Minneapolis and Portland, Oregon.
+In recent days, United Methodists have joined with thousands in prayer vigils and peaceful protests across the U.S. after two incidents that saw federal agents open fire on people in Minneapolis and Portland, Oregon.
 In Minneapolis and beyond, people braved ice and snow to stand up for their immigrant neighbors and speak out against what they see as a government increasingly hostile to large parts of the U.S. population.

 The Rev. Jennifer Ikoma-Motzko, the church’s pastor of spiritual care and formation, spoke at both the vigil and the subsequent Sunday service about her family’s experience when the federal government suspends basic rights.
 Ikoma-Motzko is a fourth-generation Japanese American whose maternal grandmother was among those incarcerated by the U.S. government during World War II.